Finch Breeding Guide

 Nest Abandonment

 Gouldian finches are particularly prone to abandoning nests.
 If this happens repeatedly, consider using society finch foster parents.
 Place the Gouldian eggs under a society finch pair that is already sitting on eggs (remove or add to their clutch).
 Society finches will raise the Gouldian chicks as their own.
 Track foster arrangements in BirdTracks by recording the biological parents separately from the foster parents.
+Nest abandonment in other species is often caused by excessive disturbance, temperature fluctuations, or inadequate nesting materials.

 Egg Binding

 Egg binding is a life-threatening emergency in finches.
 Signs include a fluffed-up hen sitting on the cage floor, straining, and labored breathing.
 Provide immediate warmth (place the cage near a heat lamp to reach 85-90 degrees Fahrenheit) and administer liquid calcium if available.
 The small size of finches makes veterinary intervention difficult, so prevention through proper diet (adequate calcium and vitamin D3) is essential.
+Always provide a cuttlebone and ensure breeding hens receive sufficient egg food and calcium-rich greens throughout the season.

 Feather Plucking of Chicks